 The death of Doug Ramsey

 They take him, discreetly, to the X-Mansion.
-The Danger Room, with its holographic environments, allows them to reproduce a scene where the creature is at peace.
+The Danger Room allows for reproducing an environment where the creature is at peace.
 They start to know him and, thanks to Doug, understand him.
 Bird-Boy’s troubled history moves them.

 The full moon arises.
 It drives Bird-Boy toward his island of origin.
-The New Mutants, once more against Magneto’s explicit order to stay safe in the school, decide to follow the creature.
-On the island, they discover that Bird-Boy is the product of a mad scientist’s genetic manipulations.
-Other man-beast creatures exist there, in a mutant remake of Dr Moreau.
+The New Mutants, once more against Magneto’s explicit order to stay safe in school, follow.

-The scientist indeed works for Cameron Hodge’s The Right.
-The anti-mutant leader is not pleased.
-He personally comes to investigate.
-A big fight explodes, where the man-beast creatures fight The Right for their liberty.
+This scientist works for Cameron Hodge’s movement, The Right – and Hodge personally comes to investigate.
+A big fight ensues, where the man-beast creatures fight The Right for their liberty.

 In a jump to push Rahne out of harm’s way, Doug Ramsey is killed.
 A enraged Illyana starts sending The Right’s personnel (mad scientist and guards) to Limbo.